yakuza8/peniot/README.md

 * python-tk
 * bluepy

+> Note that it is suggested to have a separate virtual environment particularly created
+> for Peniot since the dependent libraries are pretty old and can cause some trouble to
+> install them among your existing external libraries

 You can build project in your local by executing following codes.
 ```shell
 $ git clone git@github.com:yakuza8/peniot.git